-Accepted activities include flushing, irrigation, water features, car washing, external cleaning, fire-fighting and industrial processes.
+Accepted activities include flushing, irrigation volume of water consume by manual irrigation is excluded from the calculation), water features, car washing, external cleaning, fire-fighting and industrial processes.

 1.3 Comparison of yield and demand

 Compare the total yield and the total demand, month by month, to calculate the amount of potable water replaced by harvested rainwater.